armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/savePipeline.md

 ---
 title: "spinnaker.execution.stages.before.savePipeline"
 linktitle: "savePipeline"
-description: "A policy targeting this object is run before executing each task in a savePipeline stage."
+description: "A policy targeting this object runs before executing each task in a savePipeline stage."
 weight: 10
 ---